apache/accumulo-website/_docs-unreleased/development/iterators.md

 ### Take caution in constructing new data in an Iterator

-Implementations of Iterator might be tempted to open BatchWriters inside of an Iterator as a means to implement triggers for writing additional data outside of their client application.
+Implementations of Iterator might be tempted to open [BatchWriters][BatchWriter] inside of an Iterator as a means to implement triggers for writing additional data outside of their client application.
 The lifecycle of an Iterator is *not* managed in such a way that guarantees that this is safe nor efficient.
-Specifically, there is no way to guarantee that the internal ThreadPool inside of the BatchWriter is closed (and the thread(s) are reaped) without calling the close() method. `close`'ing and recreating a `BatchWriter` after every Key-Value pair is also prohibitively performance limiting to be considered an option.
+Specifically, there is no way to guarantee that the internal ThreadPool inside of the BatchWriter is closed (and the thread(s) are reaped) without calling the close() method. `close`'ing and recreating a [BatchWriter] after every Key-Value pair is also prohibitively performance limiting to be considered an option.

 The only safe way to generate additional data in an Iterator is to alter the current Key-Value pair.
-For example, the `WholeRowIterator` serializes the all of the Key-Values pairs that fall within each row.
-A safe way to generate more data in an Iterator would be to construct an Iterator that is "higher" (at a larger priority) than the `WholeRowIterator`, that is, the Iterator receives the Key-Value pairs which are a serialization of many Key-Value pairs.
+For example, the [WholeRowIterator] serializes the all of the Key-Values pairs that fall within each row.
+A safe way to generate more data in an Iterator would be to construct an Iterator that is "higher" (at a larger priority) than the WholeRowIterator, that is, the Iterator receives the Key-Value pairs which are a serialization of many Key-Value pairs.
 The custom Iterator could deserialize the pairs, compute some function, and add a new Key-Value pair to the original collection, re-serializing the collection of Key-Value pairs back into a single Key-Value pair.